GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Daniel T. Barry*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts